marbletracks/marbletrack3.com/content/parts/triple_splitter.md

 #### Construction History

+* Sep 2019: [Big Brother](/workers/big_brother/) tested the Triple Splitter when [Pinky](/workers/pinky/) tested the [Caret Splitter Feeder Extension Reflection](/parts/caret-splitter-feeder-extension-reflection/).

-* May 2018: The [Triple Splitter Small Feeder](/parts/triple-splitter-small-feeder/) now feeds small marbles onto the Triple Splitter.
-The marbles properly roll under the rail onto the
+* May 2019: The [Triple Splitter Small Feeder](/parts/triple-splitter-small-feeder/) now feeds small marbles onto the Triple Splitter.
+The marbles properly roll under the rail onto the [Little Wiggly Track](/parts/little_wiggly_track/).

 * November 2018:  The Triple Splitter does *not* have a catchment for the medium marbles.
 They just fall down beside the [Lower Zig Zag](/parts/lower_zig_zag/).
 Unfortunately, because I have built the Lower Zig Zag, building the catchment for the medium marbles will be tricky.
 I need to work on that sooner than later!

-The small marble catchment works, but the small marbles do not currently pass under the rail of the Triple Splitter to reach the [Little Wiggly Track](/parts/little_wiggly_track/).